Nanret123/portfolio-website/README.md

 ## Getting Started
 To get a local copy on your local device follow these simple steps:
 - clone the repo to your local device
-- open this in any of your favorite editor
+- open this in any of your favorite editors
 - run using live server

 ## Helpful Resources